tzx21100/ProcessAnalyzer/README.md.txt

-This is a simple project created to learn the fundamentals of python.
+This project is meant to learn the basics of python.
-Coming from nothing but knowledge in game engines and fundamentals in C++.
+It takes in a csv file containing game data: timestamp, fps, CPU usage, memory usage